mendhak/mendhak.github.io/posts/2026-05-16-linux-undervolt-gpu.md

 ---

 Undervolting is something I've been ignoring for a long time on my GPU.
 In recent times, with the GPU shortage and the need to hold on to our PC parts for longer, undervolting is becoming more important.
-It helps reduce heat and makes the components last longer, and in some cases can even improve performance.
+It helps reduce heat, reduce power consumption, might make the components last longer, and in some cases can even improve performance.

 I will cover how I undervolted my GPU on both Windows and Linux, and the performance improvements I got from it.